 Medicare Rights Center has created a toolkit with resources about MAP benefits, consumer rights and appeals.
 On that webpage you will find links to fliers:

-FEDERAL GUIDANCE and MODEL FORMS
+5. FEDERAL CMS GUIDANCE on NY Integrated Appeals and Grievances Demonstration:and MODEL FORMS

 NY Integrated Appeals and Grievances Demonstration

 On January 1, 2020, CMS and NYSDOH transitioned remaining FIDA enrollees to MAP plans and aligned D-SNPs.
 This transition also included extending the FIDA integrated appeals and grievances process to MAP and aligned D-SNP plans.
 Under the revamped NY Integrated Appeals and Grievances Demonstration, CMS and NYSDOH are testing the integrated appeals and grievances process begun under FIDA with a larger volume of full benefit dual eligible individuals.
 As of January 2020, approximately 18,000 individuals are enrolled in a MAP and aligned D-SNP plan.